Interview with Ravi Ranjan Prasad Karn

 Q2.
 What did attract you towards Data Science Domain?

-I am fascinated about data, Mathematics and Statistics.
-I like working with data, doing analysis and find the story hiding in the data.
+I am fascinated about data, Mathematics and Statistics and I like working with data, doing analysis and find the story hiding in the data.
 I also loved Artificial Intelligence during my Engineering.
 My final year project in engineering was on Artificial Intelligence, though AI was not a buzz word those days.
 My love for data, Mathematics and Statistics and my relevant background and qualifications to become Data Scientist attracted me towards Data Science.

 Q3.
 When NLP is required in any Project?